 This means that the codes should not have the DGCAT 03M05 Otitis media and upper respiratory infection.
 Instead it should have the DGCAT 03M08 Other ear, nose, mouth and throat diagnoses.
 This means that the code has to be linked to another ICD+ code than J3700

-#11 Updated by Martti Virtanen about 4 years ago
+#11 Updated by Martti Virtanen over 4 years ago

 2015-03-26 Martti Virtanen